Here are a few FAQs from our SNOAPYS.

 Loading your dispenser is quick and easy - follow the instructions below (or view the video in how it works)...

-1. Unlock dispenser door by releasing the handle from the door latch with your thumb then open door.
+1. Unlock & open the dispenser door by pushing the latch firmly with your thumb - start at the top.

-2. Ensure the internal legs have the finger hold indents at the front.
-Place your thumb and finger in the indents and pull legs slightly forward to disengage the feeder from the rear threads.
+2. Ensure the blue legs have finger hold indents at the front.
+Grip them with your thumb & finger and pull slightly forward to disengage the feeder from the rear threads.

-3. Slide feeder to top of legs and insert a soap into the unit with the hole of the soap fitting over the centre ‘stalagmite’ on the grating surface.
+3. Slide the feeder up and insert a SNOAP bar, fitting the hole over the centre “stalagmite” on the grating surface.

-5. Push legs (including top soap) back into the unit so the feeder engages with rear threads.
+5. Push the legs (and top soap) fully back into the unit, ensuring the feeder is horizontal.

 What size is the SNOAP Dispenser?